 Compared with Siberians, Alaskans have a more pronounced tuck-up, which is the part where a dog's rib cage and hind legs connect when viewed from the side.

-Moreover, while Siberian Huskies have blue eyes or a combination of brown and blue, Alaskan Huskies have brown eyes.
+Moreover, while Siberian Huskies have blue eyes or a combination of brown and blue, Alaskan Huskies mostly have brown eyes, but not exclusively.

 Also, since they are not considered a strict breed like Siberians, Alaskan Huskies come in any color, most commonly white, black, and gray.
 They also sport any marking or pattern.
 And while Siberians have a medium-length coat, theirs can be short to medium length, with a very heavy undercoat.